codash-platform/codash/README.md

 Main frameworks: React with Redux and Saga

-UI framework: React Bootstrap and React Bootstrap Table
+UI framework: Bootstrap with a lot of addons

-Build system: Babel with Webpack
+Build system: Webpack with Babel

 ## Data Source